Kyra Lambert

-Kyra Michelle Lambert (born December 6, 1996) is an American-Slovakian professional basketball player for Elitzur Ramla of the Israeli Women's Basketball Premier League and the Slovakia women's national basketball team.
+Kyra Michelle Lambert (born December 6, 1996) is an American-Slovak professional basketball player for Olympiacos of the Greek Women's Basketball League.
+She is also a member of the Slovakia women's national basketball team.
 She played college basketball for the Duke Blue Devils and Texas Longhorns.
-Lambert won a Greek A1 League championship with Olympiacos and played in one game with the Indiana Fever of the Women's National Basketball Association (WNBA), both in 2025.
+Lambert won a Greek league championship with Olympiacos and played in one game with the Indiana Fever of the Women's National Basketball Association (WNBA), both in 2025.

 Early life

 Lambert was born December 6, 1996, in Guam.
 She is one of three siblings.
 Her parents are United States Air Force veterans.
-The family moved to San Antonio, Texas when Lambert was two years old.
+The family moved to San Antonio, Texas, when Lambert was two years old.

 Lambert spent her first two years of high school at Steele in Cibolo, Texas, before transferring to Samuel Clemens High School in Schertz.
 She played on the basketball teams at both schools, appearing in the 2013 state championship with Steele, and additionally competed in track and cross country at Steele.
 When a committee of school principals ruled that she transferred for athletic reasons, Lambert lost a year of varsity basketball eligibility and was forced to play on Clemens's junior varsity team in her junior year.
 Lambert, an honor roll student, had said that she transferred to join the International Baccalaureate program at Clemens.
 In her senior year, she was named an All-American and was invited to play in the 2015 McDonald's All-American Girls Game while averaging 25.8 points on the season.
 Clemens retired Lambert's No. 15 jersey after her senior season.
 Ranked the ninth overall college basketball recruit in the country by ESPN, she initially committed to join the Texas A&M Aggies before changing her commitment to the Duke Blue Devils after a visit to the Duke University campus.